telefonicaid/iotagent-thinking-things/README.md

 # iotagent-thinking-things
 ## Overview
-This *Internet of Things Agent* is a bridge can be used to bridge between Telefonica's Thinking Things Closed protocol and NGSI Context Brokers (like [Orion](https://github.com/telefonicaid/fiware-orion)).
+This *Internet of Things Agent* is a bridge can be used to bridge between Telefonica's Thinking Things Closed protocol (TT from now on) and NGSI Context Brokers (like [Orion](https://github.com/telefonicaid/fiware-orion)).
 The Thinking Things protocol is a simplified protocol aimed to provide a simple platform to experiment with the Internet of Things.

 ## Usage
 In order to install the TT Agent, just clone the project and install the dependencies: